cheddarmonk/super-duper-hepta-journey/Proposal.md

 For the backend persistent data storage Mongodb will be used for creation, reading/retrival, updating, and deleting records.
 Mongodb is ideal for this applicaiton because of the flexability with document object modeling for development.

+To develop the project our team will do the following:
+1. Develop a plan of action which outlines the stages of development, (Product Proposal).
+1. Use SCRUM methodology which includes several SCRUM iterative sprints consisting of planning, building, testing, and product reviews.
+1. Deploy potentially shippable product at the end of each scrum sprint.
+1. Repeat steps as necessary to complete the product.

  <h1 align="center">

   ![pic](https://user-images.githubusercontent.com/54637063/135461849-1f0ee9f2-40b9-4d55-a1d0-4e2372f50fa3.JPG)